 Out of 433 patients, 36 patients experienced HD, representing a rate of 8.31%.
-Thirty-three HD patients were stable after non-operative treatment, while three HD patients needed a revision.
+Thirty-three HD patients were stable after non-operative treatment, while 3 HD patients needed a revision.
 Out of 36 HD patients, two were excluded from the analysis, due to technical problems with radiographs.

-HD patients and control patients did not significantly differ regarding their age, side that was operated on, THA etiology, Charlson comorbidity score, neither were individual comorbidities more frequent in HD patients.
-Also, physical activity levels were similar in HD and control patients.
+HD patients and Control patients did not significantly differ regarding Age, Operated side, THA etiology, Charlson comorbidity score, neither were individual comorbidities more frequent in HD patients.
+Also, physical activity levels were similar in HD and Control patients.